Last updated: September 29th, 2023

-Most importantly, this charger is durable and perfect for backcountry adventures or long days in the snow where it’s important for a phone to not run out of battery.
+Most importantly, this charger is durable and perfect for backcountry adventures or long days in the snow where it’s important for a phone not to run out of battery.

 Thermal Phone Case

-This thermal phone case doesn’t interfere with any service, WiFi, or Bluetooth signals so your giftee can stay connected and protected.
+This thermal phone case doesn’t interfere with any service, WiFi, or Bluetooth signals, so your giftee can stay connected and protected.